eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/model/model.md

 - 1..N `hasPolicy` attributes that contain an ODRL [=Offer=] defining the [=Usage Policy=] associated with the [=Dataset=]. *
   *_Offers must NOT contain any target attributes.
 The target of an [=Offer=] is the associated [=Dataset=]._**
-- 1..N DCAT [=Distributions=].
-Each distribution must have at least one `DataService` which specifies where the distribution is obtained.
+- 1..N DCAT `Distributions`.
+Each must have at least one `DataService` which specifies where the distribution is obtained.
 Specifically, a `DataService` specifies the endpoint for initiating a [=Contract Negotiation=] and [=Transfer Process=].